 Flights departing from an EU airport (all airlines) or arriving at an EU airport on an EU-based carrier.

-Find out if your delayed flight qualifies for compensation under EU Regulation 261/2004 or US DOT rules.
-Select your regulation, route distance, delay duration, and cause to get an instant estimate — no sign-up required.
+Find out if your delayed, cancelled, or denied-boarding flight qualifies for compensation under EU Regulation 261/2004 (also known as EC261) or US DOT rules.
+Select your regulation, disruption type, route distance, and delay duration to get an instant estimate — no sign-up required.

 The compensation data in this calculator is based on a static reference table derived from EU Regulation (EC) No 261/2004 and US DOT 14 CFR Part 259.
 This is not a live government data feed — regulations may change, so always verify before filing a claim.